Poster Session Ageing, Health and Mortality

 87. Does Mobility Matter?
 Income Inequality after RetirementDiana López-Falcón , Munich Center for the Economics of Aging; Yuri Pettinicchi, Munich Center for the Economics of Aging, Max Planck Institute for Social Law and Social Policy.

 88. Is Mother’s Education Protective against Child’s Malnutrition in Developing Countries?
-The Mediating Role of Feeding Choices in 39 Developing CountriesFrancesca Luppi, Università Cattolica del Sacro Cuore; Matteo Migheli .
+The Mediating Role of Feeding Choices in 39 Developing CountriesFRANCESCA LUPPI, Università Cattolica del Sacro Cuore; Matteo Migheli .

 89. Spousal Labour Supply and Home Production Adjustments to Health ShocksAnnarita Macchioni Giaquinto , Ca' Foscari University of Venice; Andrew Jones, University of York, Monash University University of Bergen;; Nigel Rice, University of York; Francesca Zantomio, Ca' Foscari University of Venice.